How to use this page

 E. \(C(x)=0.91x\)

-9 % of \(x\) is \( \frac{9}{100}x = 0.09x\); total cost \(C(x) = x+0.09x = 1.09x\).
-Answer A.2 Which Graph is a Function?
+9 % of \(x\) is \(\frac{9}{100}x=0.09x\), so total cost is \[ C(x)=x+0.09x=1.09x. \] This matches choice A.2 Which Graph is a Function?

 Graph A passes the vertical‑line test, so only Graph A is a function.3 Domain of \(R(x)=\sqrt{2-5x}\)